giftos1/programming-guide/Programming-Patterns.md

 ```

 ### if, elif with no trailing else
 Similar to the if with no else, use this when you want to handle multiple possible results, but there will be some cases where there is no result handled.
 The results are mutually exclusive, but you're happy to do nothing in some cases.
-If you use this pattern, ask yourself, "what cases/inputs do I NOT want to handle?"
+**If you use this pattern, ask yourself, "what cases/inputs do I NOT want to handle?", or "What scenario do I want to ignore?"**
+If there is no answer to that question, you should not use this pattern.

-In this example, the very high scores win a prize, but the others don't, and we don't need to tell them.
-(E.g. at graduation, they announce which graduates got a University medal, but they don't say which ones did not get a medal.)
+In the following example, the very high scores win a prize, but the others don't, and we don't need to tell them.
+(E.g., at graduation, they announce which graduates get a University medal, but they don't say which ones do not get a medal.)

 ```python
 if score >= 90: